A-Z of Goldfields School

 IEP is an abbreviation of Individual Education Plan.
 Each student has one of these at school and it is a carefully constructed plan which our teachers and therapists develop following thorough assessments.
 'Student voice' is an essential element of these plans and this is facilitated through discussion with both staff at school and whānau/family at home.
 When completed, the plan is presented to parents/caregivers for discussion and review before being signed off.
 The plan is subject to ongoing review throughout the school year.

 Information and Communication Technology

 Information and Communication Technology (ICT) is an integral part of many classroom programmes.
 Adapted or assistive technologies (ATs) are used throughout the school.

-All classrooms are equipped with interactive whiteboards, computers and iPads.
+All classrooms are equipped with interactive whiteboards or panels, computers and iPads.
 In addition to these, a wide array of individualised technologies and adaptations are used and available throughout the school, dependant on individual student needs.

 Inquiry based learning and staff development is a cornerstone of the practice of Goldfields School.
 The principles of Learning to Learn are embedded throughout the school and teachers day to day practice.